gjohl/bjj/README.md

 # BJJ Network Graph
-This is a network graph showing the sweeps, escapes and submission paths between different grappling positions.
+This is a network graph showing the transitions and submission paths between different grappling positions.

 ## Developer Notes